 Why is my mitarashi dango sauce not thick?

 If you've not added starch to your list of mitarashi dango ingredients, that's probably why the sauce is not thick.
-However, if you did, your sauce might not be thick enough because of the type of starch you used.
+However, if you did, your sauce might not be thick enough for a few reasons:

 Ultimately, starch is used to thicken the sauce.
 Potato starch is best as it forms a nice translucent gel when it cools.
 On the other hand, If you use cornstarch, your sauce may turn out gummier and thinner.
 You could also heat the sauce (with starch added) and add more water.
 The moisture will evaporate, thickening the sauce as it cools.